 Now retired from the judiciary, Chief Justice Panganiban writes a column every Sunday at the Philippine Daily Inquirer.
 His favorite topic is principled and visionary leadership by example, which he believes the country needs to move forward socially, economically and politically.
 He is also an adviser, consultant and/or independent director of several business, civic, non-government, and religious groups, and a favorite speaker in various fora, round-table discussions, seminars and talk-shows.

-He is also a non-executive Director, Jollibee Foods Corp.; Senior Adviser, Metropolitan Bank and Trust Co.; Member, Advisory Council, Bank of PI (BPI); Adviser, Double Dragon Properties Corp.; and Independent Director of some non-listed companies like Metro Pacific Tollways Corp., Tollways Management Corporation and Asian Hospital, Inc.; as well as regular Director, TeaM Energy Corp. and RC Commercial REIT, Inc.
+He is also a non-executive Director, Jollibee Foods Corp. (listed company); Senior Adviser, Metropolitan Bank and Trust Co.; Member, Advisory Council, Bank of PI (BPI); Adviser, Double Dragon Properties Corp.; and Independent Director of some non-listed companies like Metro Pacific Tollways Corp., Tollways Management Corporation and Asian Hospital, Inc.; as well as non-executive Director, TeaM Energy Corp. and RC Commercial REIT, Inc.